 We have zero tolerance for hazing or discriminatory harassment.
-Refer to Board Policy 103 Non-discrimination/discriminatory harassment for more information.
-If you feel you have been a victim of hazing or unlawful harassment of any kind, report it to the school administration immediately.
+Refer to Board Policy 103 Discrimination/Title IX Sexual Harassment Affecting Students for more information.
+If you feel you have been a victim of hazing or unlawful harassment of any kind, please report it to the school administration immediately.